tadamuscom/licensehub/readme.md

 # License Mate

-A WP Plugin for managing software licenses
+A WP Plugin for managing software licenses and other licenses.